Frequently asked questions about standardized tests

 We look at your test scores along with other information about your academic promise as we read your complete application.
 We do not attempt to assess test results in a formulaic way.
 If you have taken tests more than once, we concentrate on your highest scores.
 For the two components of the SAT we focus on your best scores, regardless of the date you took the test.
 We do not calculate averages, nor do we look at the sum total of the components.

-If you attend secondary school in the United States, Brown will review your application with either self-reported test scores on the Common Application, or official test scores sent directly to Brown.
+If you have test scores to report, please submit either self-reported test scores through the Common Application or uploaded via your Brown Applicant Portal or have official test scores sent directly to Brown.

 To have scores sent to Brown, you will need to provide our institutional code numbers: